Oral Sensory Toys for Sensory Sensitivities and Picky Eating This article provides recommendations for oral…

 How do we improve Sensory Input, Motor Output?

-Improving your child’s muscle development through movement-based activities and rebuilding sensory-motor connections that tap into your child’s cognitive skills is the key to addressing poor sensory integration.
+Improving your child’s muscle development through movement-based activities and rebuilding sensory-motor connections that tap into your child’s cognitive skills can be important to addressing poor sensory integration.
 Sensory stimulation and heavy work activities are some of the best therapies to address poor sensory integration.
-Activities like swinging at the park, throwing and kicking balls, balancing, using stretchy bands and mat exercises can all help develop that sensory input and motor output.
+Activities like swinging at the park, throwing and kicking balls, balancing, using stretchy bands and mat exercises may help develop that sensory input and motor output.